skedastik/vscode-ty-levels/README.md

 #### `Add Etags`

-Add etags to untagged solids (Walls, Ramps, WallDoors etc.).
+Add etags to selected solids (Walls, Ramps, WallDoors etc.).
+Existing etags are unchanged.
+The entire document is affected if nothing is selected.

 #### `Remove Etags`

-Remove etags.
+Remove etags from selection or entire document.

 #### `Regenerate Etags`

-Regenerate existing etags.
+Regenerate existing etags across selection or entire document.

 #### `Paste with New Etags`